diegogchang/COP4610-Project1/README.md

-Here’s a drop-in **README.md** you can paste over your current one.
-It matches the COP4610 rubric and documents the full **minish** project you built.

----

 # COP4610 Project 1: **minish** — A Minimal UNIX-like Shell

-## Overview
+# Overview

-**minish** is a small, portable command shell you run **inside a terminal** (Ubuntu, WSL, linprog).
+**minish** is a small, portable command shell you run inside a terminal (Ubuntu, WSL, linprog).
 It parses commands, runs programs in `$PATH`, supports pipelines, redirection, background jobs, and several built-ins.

 ### Implemented Features